 Jim spends most of his day manipulating data and wishing he had the opportunity to really make a difference for his company.
-When Jim graduated at the top of his class with a degree in supply chain management he had high hopes, dreams even, of applying his hard earned knowledge to significantly improve his employer’s supply chain capabilities.
-Now he yearns for the day when the mundane aspects of his job are automated, freeing him to focus on more value-adding activities.
-Turning in for the night after another repetitive (and rather boring) day, Jim has a vivid dream of the future of supply chain planning.
+When Jim graduated at the top of his class from a leading business school with a degree in supply chain management he had high hopes, dreams even, of applying his hard earned knowledge to significantly improve his employers supply chain capabilities.
+He dreams of a day when the mundane aspects of his job are automated freeing him to focus on more value-adding activities.
+Turning in for the night after a rather boring and tedious day, Jim has a vivid dream of the future of supply chain planning.
 When he awakes the next morning, Jim is unaware that his world has already significantly changed.

 Jim arrives at work before the rest of the supply chain planning team to get an early start on his backlog of data manipulation and system parameter maintenance.
-He is startled to find a clean desk and bookshelf void of the usual stacks of paper printouts.
+He is startled to see that someone had cleaned off his desk and bookshelf of most of his paper printouts.
 In fact, he is a bit panicked to find the printout he was working on is nowhere to be found.
-He dreads having to submit a new job to his IT department to print out last month’s shipment data and start from scratch to identify shipment anomalies that led to forecast inaccuracies.
-In place of the papers, Jim finds a headset connected to his computer.
-With a sigh, Jim logs-in and slips on the headset.
-To his surprise his computer says, “Good morning Jim, I have analyzed the latest shipment information and its impact on demand and supply, and have identified the top opportunities for improvement.”
-Jim nearly falls out of his chair in shock and is tempted to run back to the elevator.
-He pinches himself to make sure he isn’t still dreaming.
+He dreads having to submit a new job to his IT department to print out last month’s shipment data and start over identifying shipment anomalies that will lead to forecast inaccuracies.
+Jim also notices that someone has given him a computer headset.
+With a sigh, Jim logs into his computer and slips on the headset.
+To his surprise his computer says, “good morning Jim, I have analyzed the latest shipment information and its impact on demand and supply and have identified the top opportunities for improvement”.
+Jim nearly falls out of his chair and is tempted to run back to the elevator.
+He thinks maybe he is still dreaming, and pinches himself to wake up.

 Although Jim is dumbfounded, he decides to play along and responds by saying, “Ah sure, show me the top opportunities for improvement.”
-The computer responds, “I have identified a supply disruption due to a fire at ABC Packaging that will affect 20% of customers including five of our top ten customers.
-Would you like to see the best three scenarios for resolving this supply disruption?”
-Jim, still in a daze, responds “yes” and the Artificial Intelligence (AI) enabled solution displays the best three scenarios graphically and numerically in both volumetric and financial terms side by side.
+The computer responds, “I have identified a supply disruption due to a fire at ABC Packaging that will affect 20% of customers including 5 of our top 10 customers, would you like to see the best 3 scenarios for resolving this supply disruption?”
+Jim responds he does, and the Artificial Intelligence (AI) enabled solution displays the best 3 scenarios graphically and numerically in both volumetric and financial terms side by side.
 After partially recovering his senses, Jim evaluates the scenario tradeoffs and determines the best path forward for his company.
-Jim instructs the computer to select scenario two which involves sourcing the effected materials from an alternate supplier at a slightly higher cost but still providing a positive margin.
-The autonomous supply chain planning platform executes scenario two and displays the new baseline plan for Jim’s review.
+Jim instructs the computer to select scenario 2 which involves sourcing the effected materials from an alternate supplier at a bit higher cost but still providing a positive margin.
+The autonomous supply chain planning platform executes scenario 2 and displays the new baseline plan for Jim’s review.

 Jim is so mesmerized by the ease of use and power of the intelligence infused supply chain planning platform that he doesn’t notice his teammates arrive at work.
-When he finally takes a break, he notices that all of his teammates are interacting with this amazing platform in the same manner.
-The day goes by quickly as Jim solves each supply chain problem that he is responsible for.
+When he finally takes a break he notices that all his teammates are all interacting in the same manner with this amazing supply chain planning platform.
+Time flies and Jim solves all the near-term supply chain problems that he is responsible for.
 He wonders what he will do for the rest of his day.
-He doesn’t ponder that question for long.
+He doesn’t have to ponder that question for long.